The harmful effects of added sugar are becoming increasingly more evident.

-Most notable of these are the minerals Iron, Zinc, Calcium and Potassium, along with some short chain fatty acids, polyphenols and antioxidants that may also provide some health benefits.
+Most notable of these are the minerals iron, zinc, calcium and potassium, along with some short-chain fatty acids like polyphenols and antioxidants.

-I'd like to point out that even though coconut sugar contains some nutrients, you would get a lot more from other real foods.
+Even though coconut sugar contains some nutrients, you would get a lot more from real foods.

 Coconut sugar is very high in calories (same as regular sugar) and you'd have to eat a ridiculous amount of it to satisfy your need for the above nutrients.

 Summary Coconut sugar contains small amounts of minerals, antioxidants and fiber.
 However, its high sugar content outweighs any potential benefits.

 The glycemic index (GI) is a measure of how quickly foods raise blood sugar levels.

 Glucose is given a GI of 100.
 For comparison, foods with a GI of 50 raise blood sugar levels half as much as pure glucose.